daytime-em/rs-hybrid-cross-platform/README.md

 #### Android-Only

 For Android, you'll also need to tell rustc about the NDK with a special `Config.toml`.
-There's already a template available at [](.cargo/config.toml.template).
-Just save a copy of that file as `Config.toml` and then edit the config to point to the given paths on your system.
+There's already a template available at [.cargo/config.toml.template](.cargo/config.toml.template).
+Just save a copy of that file in the same dir as `Config.toml` and then edit the config to point to the given paths on your system.

 ### 3. Edit/Build the Projects